hewison-chris/agora-cl-docs/website/docs/advanced/switch-clients.md

 :::

-### Step 1: Sync the beacon node
+### Step 1: Sync the Agora node

-Regardless of which client you are switching to, the first step of the process will be to sync the beacon node.
+Regardless of which client you are switching to, the first step of the process will be to sync the Agora node.
 This may take some time to complete.
 Some clients offer a feature known as "checkpoint sync" which allows you to sync a node within a few minutes.
 Without this, the process may take several hours to a few days.

 Installation documentation links for each client can be found below: